vjousse/TagHelperBundle/README.markdown

 Usage
 -----

-In a template file, you'll have to declare that you will 'use' the corresponding class
+In your config.yml file, you'll have to declare that you will 'use' the helper

-    [php]
-    use Bundle\TagHelperBundle\Helper\TagTemplateHelper;

-Then just add the helper to the already existing helpers

-    [php]
-    $view->set(new TagTemplateHelper());
+    helper.tag: ~

 You're done !
-You can do something like this:
+You can do something like this in a template:

     [php]
     echo $view->tag->tag('div#test.toto', 'Foo');